StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 The block is then executed with the gas price calculated from the current value of $x$.

-After executing a block which was charged $g_C$ gas, the executor's timestamp and excess is updated:
+After executing a block that charged $g_C$ gas in total, the executor's timestamp and excess is updated:

 $$
 \begin{align}